pvxe/dotfiles/README.md

 # My dotfiles

-* Follows GNU Stow structure
+* I use GNU Stow to create symlinks
 * NerdFonts patched font: Iosevka (_see Font_)

 ## About GNU Stow